pravega/flink-connectors/documentation/src/docs/table-api.md

 |`withSchema`|The table schema which describes which JSON fields to expect.|

 ### Custom Formats
-@deprecated applicable only for `FlinkPravegaJsonTableSink` implementation
+@deprecated and the steps outlined in this section is applicable only for `FlinkPravegaJsonTableSink` based implementation.
+Please use `Pravega` descriptor instead.

 To work with stream events in a format other than JSON, extend `FlinkPravegaTableSink`.
 Please see the implementation of [FlinkPravegaJsonTableSink](https://github.com/pravega/flink-connectors/blob/master/src/main/java/io/pravega/connectors/flink/FlinkPravegaJsonTableSink.java) for more details.

 ## Using SQL Client
-The *SQL Client* introduced in Flink 1.6 release aims at providing an easy way to debug and submit table programs to Flink cluster without having a need to write the code.
-It can be achieved by providing the table API specific configurations through YAML configuration file.
-Please see [Sql Client](https://ci.apache.org/projects/flink/flink-docs-master/dev/table/sqlClient.html) for more details on how to use the client.
+[Flink Sql Client](https://ci.apache.org/projects/flink/flink-docs-master/dev/table/sqlClient.html) was introduced in Flink 1.6 which aims at providing an easy way of writing, debugging, and submitting table programs to a Flink cluster without a single line of Java or Scala code.
+The SQL Client CLI allows for retrieving and visualizing real-time results from the running distributed application on the command line.

-For accessing SQL client with Pravega connector, the following files have to copied to Flink cluster library `$FLINK_HOME/lib` path
+It is now possible to access Pravega streams using standard SQL commands through Flink's SQL client.
+To do so, the following files have to copied to Flink cluster library `$FLINK_HOME/lib` path
 - Pravega connector jar
-- Flink JSON jar (if format type json is required)
+- Flink JSON jar (to serialize/deserialize data in json format)
-- Flink Avro jar (if format type avro is required)
+- Flink Avro jar (to serialize/deserialize data in avro format)

+For more details on how to setup, configure and access the SQL client shell, please follow the [getting started](https://ci.apache.org/projects/flink/flink-docs-master/dev/table/sqlClient.html#getting-started) documentation.

 ### Environment File
 The YAML configuration file schema for providing Pravega table API specific connector configuration is provided below.